 Youtube influencer marketing for games

-YouTube is still one of the most important channels for promoting mobile, PC, and online games with creators, but the way campaigns perform has changed.
-To get real impact, game marketers now need sharper strategy, stronger creative, and closer coordination between developers, publishers, and their influencer agency.
+YouTube remains a core channel for promoting mobile, PC, and online games with creators, but the way campaigns perform is changing fast.
+Game marketers now need sharper strategy, stronger creative, and closer coordination between developers, publishers, and influencer partners to keep results stable.

-Guests on Zorka.Agency’s Digital Marketing Digest podcast share that they have spent five to six years in gaming influencer marketing, focusing on mobile titles and working closely with agencies.
-Their experience shows that long‑term cooperation, structured testing, and accumulated know‑how are essential to keep YouTube influencer campaigns effective year after year.
+Guests on Zorka.Agency’s Digital Marketing Digest podcast share experience from five to six years in gaming influencer marketing, focusing on mobile titles and long-term work with agencies.
+Their takeaways show that structured testing, accumulated know-how, and ongoing cooperation are essential to keep YouTube influencer campaigns effective year after year.

 In brief